-When you finish the tour in this legendary metropolis, I invite you to explore nearby areas so that you have an unbeatable experience during your holiday.
+When you finish the tour of this legendary metropolis, I invite you to explore nearby areas so that you have an unbeatable experience during your holiday.

 Sintra, near Lisbon